Battle off Samar: Aftermath

 The Japanese had succeeded in luring Halsey's Third Fleet away from its role of covering the invasion fleet, but the remaining light forces proved to be a very considerable obstacle.
-The force that Halsey had unwittingly left behind carried about 450 aircraft, comparable to the forces of five fleet carriers, though of less powerful types, and not armed for attacks on armored ships.
-The ships themselves, though slow and almost unarmed, in the confusion of battle and aided by weather and smokescreens mostly survived.
-Their aircraft, though not appropriately armed, sank and damaged several ships, and did much to confuse and harass the Center Force.
+The force that Halsey had unwittingly left behind carried about 450 aircraft, comparable to the forces of five fleet carriers, although of less powerful types, and not armed for attacks on armored ships.
+The ships themselves, although slow and almost unarmed, in the confusion of battle and aided by weather and smokescreens, mostly survived.
+Their aircraft, although not appropriately armed, sank and damaged several ships, and did much to confuse and harass Center Force.

 The breakdown in Japanese communications left Kurita unaware of the opportunity that Ozawa's decoy plan had offered him.
 Kurita's mishandling of his forces during the surface engagement further compounded his losses.
 Despite Halsey's failure to protect the northern flank of the Seventh Fleet, Taffy 3 and assisting aircraft turned back the most powerful surface fleet Japan had sent to sea since the Battle of Midway.
 Domination of the skies, prudent and timely maneuvers by the U.S. ships, tactical errors by the Japanese admiral, and superior American radar technology, gunnery and seamanship all contributed to this outcome.

-In addition, accurate anti-aircraft fire and air cover over US ships shot down several kamikazes, while the center force, lacking air cover, was vulnerable to air attack and was forced to constantly conduct evasive maneuvers while under air attack.
-Lastly, the attacking Japanese force initially used armor-piercing shells which were largely ineffective against unarmored ships as they passed right through without exploding; Such munition can be ineffective against thinly armored nautical targets such as destroyers or destroyer escorts.
+In addition, accurate anti-aircraft fire and air cover over U.S. ships shot down several kamikazes, while Center Force, lacking air cover, was vulnerable to air attack and was forced to constantly conduct evasive maneuvers while under air attack.
+Lastly, the attacking Japanese force initially used armor-piercing shells which were largely ineffective against unarmored ships as they passed right through without exploding; such munitions can be ineffective against thinly-armored naval targets such as destroyers or destroyer escorts.

-Kurita and his officers knew they could not conduct a high speed chase after the small force without a fleet oiler, and it contradicted with the original plan orders, which prioritized the landing forces over anything else.
-Kurita then received a cryptic message ordering him north, and in a unanimous decision with his officers ordered his force northwards towards Ozawa's force, where he thought a surface battle between the northern force and an American fleet was about to take place.
+Kurita and his officers knew they could not conduct a high-speed chase after the small force without a fleet oiler, and it contradicted with the original plan orders, which prioritized the landing forces over anything else.
+Kurita then received a cryptic message ordering him north, and in a unanimous decision with his officers ordered his force northward toward Ozawa's force, where he thought a surface battle between the Northern Force and an American fleet was about to take place.

-Clifton Sprague's task unit lost two escort carriers: Gambier Bay, to surface attack and St. Lo, to kamikaze attack.
+Clifton Sprague's task unit lost two escort carriers: Gambier Bay, to surface attack, and St. Lo, to kamikaze attack.
 Of the seven screening ships, fewer than half, two destroyers (Hoel and Johnston) and a destroyer escort (Samuel B. Roberts), were lost, as were several aircraft.
 The other four U.S. destroyers and escorts were damaged.
-Though it was such a small task unit, over 1,500 Americans died, comparable to the losses suffered at the Allied defeat of the Battle of Savo Island off Guadalcanal, when four cruisers were sunk.
+Although it was such a small task unit, over 1,500 Americans died, comparable to the losses suffered at the Allied defeat of the Battle of Savo Island off Guadalcanal, when four cruisers were sunk.
 It was also comparable to the combined losses of the 543 men and 3 ships at the Battle of the Coral Sea, and 307 men and 2 ships at the Battle of Midway.